Young Adults in Faith Formation

 There is a two year formation process to prepare candidates for Confirmation.
 The formation process includes two years of classroom instruction as well as spiritual formation supported by service and retreat.

-All components must be completed before Msgr.
-Joseph Di Mauro, Pastor, will declare the candidate ready to receive the Sacrament of Confirmation.
+All components must be completed before Fr.
+Joseph Byerley, Pastor, will declare the candidate ready to receive the Sacrament of Confirmation.

 If you have any further questions, please contact